michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 **REST**

 * Design philosophy building off of HTTP.
 Uses URLs for identifying resources and HTTP features for cache control, authentication, content type negotiation.
 * Gaining in popularity.
-Less standards, but can use, e.g., Swagger to describe REST APIs and produce documentation.
+Fewer standards, but can use, e.g., Swagger to describe REST APIs and produce documentation.

 **SOAP**

 * XML-based protocol over HTTP but does not rely on HTTP features, instead re-builds them as part of the *web services framework* (*WS-\**).
-* API is described using XML veriant called WSDL (Web Services Description Language) which enables code generation for local classes/methods for making API calls.
+* API is described using XML variant called WSDL (Web Services Description Language) which enables code generation for local classes/methods for making API calls.
 * WSDL and SOAP messages are not easily human-readable, so requires tooling support.
 * Burdensome to integrate with, falling in popularity.